Some Things to Be Aware Of

-- Eat sensibly: in general, that means vegetables, fruits, beans, seeds and nuts, whole grains, small amounts of animal protein (if you are not vegan).
+- Eat sensibly: in general, that means vegetables, fruits, beans, seeds and nuts, whole grains, small amounts of animal protein such as meat, fish, eggs, dairy (if you are not vegan).
 That being said, what you eat may vary depending on any illnesses you have (yes, there are conditions where people cannot tolerate large amounts of fiber or raw vegetables).
 When it comes to weight loss different diets tend to work for different people.
 I think it’s fair to say however that a diet of pastries and soda is not going to be good for 99.999% of the population.

 - Exercise moderately.

 - Recognize that medications can be a life-saving and life-affirming choice in many conditions.